Code-Institute-Submissions/ms1-travelsweden/README.md

 -   #### First Time Visitor Goals

-    1. As a First Time Visitor, I want to easily understand the services offered by the company and have a positive experience when exploring the website
+    1. As a First Time Visitor, I want to easily understand the services offered by the company and have a positive experience when exploring the website.
         - *Upon entering the website, users are welcomed with a clean and eye-catching design with an easy to use navbar highlighting the main sections of the website.
 There is a call to action for instant connection and the navbar is constant across the site.*
     2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find any tour that may interest me, and find sufficient information on that tour.
         - *Each tour can be selected in the navbar, on the homepage, and I also added links to the other tours from each tour page, to encourage further clicking through the site.
 Each tour has consistent information, icons and sections to make it easy to understand for the user.*